insertokname/BackendBaseTemplate/README.md

 - Admin users that can easily manage database through api endpoints

-- Secure login through JWT
+- Secure login through JWT and OAuth

 - Rate limitng for login and most other public endpoints